daos-stack/daos/docs/admin/fabrics.md

 * A supported version of DOCA-OFED must be installed _before_ DAOS is installed on all DAOS servers and clients.
-DAOS only supports the NVIDIA-provided DOCA-OFED stack for UCX, not Linux inbox drivers.
+DAOS only supports the NVIDIA-provided DOCA-OFED stack for UCX, not Linux inbox drivers or distribution packages.
   Refer to the [DAOS Support Matrix](../release/support_matrix.md) for information about supported DOCA-OFED releases.